anandrajaram21/hackintosh/README.md

 ## Bugs:
 - Sometimes on different desktops, a black bar appears on the top right, although it goes away if you Ctrl-Up and Ctrl-Down a couple times.
 ![The black bar](https://github.com/anandrajaram21/hackintosh/blob/bigsur/screenshots/black-bar.png)

+## Additional Information
+- I got the headphone output and input to work with https://github.com/hackintosh-stuff/ComboJack.
+It works flawlessly, and full credits go to the guys behind this.
+- This EFI MUST NOT BE USED AS A DROP IN SUBSTITUTE FOR YOUR OWN LAPTOP, EVEN IF IT IS THE SAME MODEL.
+You MUST LEARN what makes your hack work.
+THIS EFI SHOULD ONLY BE USED AS A LAST RESORT.
+IF ANYTHING GOES WRONG WITH YOUR COMPUTER, I AM IN NO WAY RESPONSIBLE FOR THE DAMAGE CAUSED.